LuhutPakpahan/Capstone/README.md

 ## Getting Started

+First, preparing the tflite model for direct inclusion in the android project.
+Here are the steps:
 * Download the dataset [dermenet](www.dermnet.com0); [skin90](https://www.kaggle.com/dinartas/skin90); [skin50](https://www.kaggle.com/dinartas/skin50), the process are on the notebook.
 * Create the training and validation batch using the train generator.
 * Create the label by using the train generator function.